 Because the rights database is an indexed file accessed with OpenVMS RMS, this service can also return RMS status codes associated with operations on indexed files.
-For descriptions of these status codes, refer to the OpenVMS Record Management Services Reference Manual.
+For descriptions of these status codes, see the OpenVMS Record Management Services Reference Manual.

-\$REM_IDENT
+\$REM IDENT